-Many data security standards that pre-date ISO 27001 remain in common use
+Many data security standards other than ISO 27001 remain in common use

-Frequently, data security standards other that ISO 27001 are incorporated into ISMSs (Information Security Management Systems) and auditors on ISMS need knowledge of, and the application of these standards.
-The most commonly encountered standards are...
+Frequently, data security standards other than ISO 27001, and the 47+ subsidiary standards of the ISO 27000 series, are incorporated into Information Security Management Systems (ISMSs).
+Auditors on ISMS, and those negotiating with customers on information security issues, need knowledge of, and the use/application of these standards.
+The most commonly encountered standards are:

 PCI-DSS basically addresses payment account data security.
 If the industry your company belongs to does not receive process and transmit payments online, you do not need to have this standard in your organization.

 COBIT or Control Objectives for Information and Related Technology, is not a clear standard per se, but is a framework that links IT initiatives to business requirement s, organizes all IT activities into an accepted business practice model, identifies information resources to be utilized and leveraged, and defines that management control objectives.

 While COBIT may contain ISO and PCI-DSS standards, COBIT is more into the compliance aspect of doing things, to ensure that all activities, acquisitions and management activities fall within the accepted norms of doing things.

 It is accepted globally as a guidance tool for good governance of the business for IT and related technologies.